jabohorq/DiffEqn/README.md

 # DiffEqn
-finite diference simulation of diffusion equation
+Python program to solve diffusion equation using the finite volume discretization